Justin Anderson (baseball)

 Justin Charles Anderson (born September 28, 1992) is an American professional baseball pitcher who is a free agent.
-The Los Angeles Angels selected him in the 14th round of the 2014 MLB draft.
-He made his Major League Baseball (MLB) debut in 2018.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels and Chicago White Sox.

-High school and college
+Amateur career

 Anderson attended St. Pius X High School in Houston, Texas, and the University of Texas at San Antonio (UTSA).
 He played college baseball for the UTSA Roadrunners from 2012 through 2014.
 The Angels selected him in the 14th round of the 2014 MLB draft.

-Career
+Professional career

 Los Angeles Angels

 After signing with the Angels, Anderson was assigned to the Orem Owlz of the Rookie-level Pioneer League before being reassigned to the Arizona Angels of the Rookie-level Arizona League.
 In 29 innings pitched between the two teams, he had a 1–4 win–loss record with a 4.07 earned run average (ERA).
-In 2015, he played for the Burlington Bees of the Class A Midwest League, and he compiled a 9–9 record, 3.41 ERA, and a 1.39 walks plus hits per inning pitched (WHIP) in 28 games (22 starts).
+In 2015, he played for the Burlington Bees of the Single–A Midwest League, and he compiled a 9–9 record, 3.41 ERA, and a 1.39 walks plus hits per inning pitched (WHIP) in 28 games (22 starts).